-This article was written with as main source the presentation made by Mr. Pascal Bouclier during the runner-up training on October 10, 2018.
-The entire METHODS STUDIO ARCHITECTORS team would like to thank Mr. Pascal Bouclier from the Bouclier insurance Insurance particularly for his involvement and follow-up with the company of Architectors.
+The main source we used in writing this article was the presentation made by Pascal Bouclier during a training session on October 10, 2018.
+The entire METHODS STUDIO ARCHITECTS team would like to thank Mr. Bouclier from the insurance firm Bouclier Assurance particularly for his involvement and follow-up.

 The Methods Studio team

 Only when you are satisfied is our job done

 follow us on LinkedIn